 Lunch at Sam's / 10151 Alfred Lane

 I've seen 5800 Gessner listed as an address here (including a 1990 phone book), but LaS is one of the few places in this stretch of Gessner (the Tanner/Hempstead stretch is a pretty lonely stretch with only older homes and a few industrial buildings).
 Interestingly, 5800 Gessner in HCAD is actually 5800 South Gessner (where a McDonald's is).
-I can't verify how long Lunch at Sam's has been open (the sign says 1954, but those are often inaccurate).
-The building was built in 1940 and converted to residential use according to the entry for 10151 Alfred Lane in HCAD but as of 1964, a schoolteacher by the name of Votie Anderson lived here with his children, so who knows how old the restaurant REALLY is.
+I can't verify how long Lunch at Sam's has been open (the sign says 1954, but I can only trace it back to 1982).
+The building was built in 1940 and converted to residential use according to the entry at 10151 Alfred Lane in HCAD but as of 1964, a schoolteacher by the name of Votie Anderson lived here with his children, so who knows how old the restaurant REALLY is.
 The plaster hamburger off of Gessner is interesting, though...

 Courtyard by Marriott / 6708 Gessner Road

 Courtyard by Marriott Houston NW/290 Corridor was opened in 2015 and actually faces the Northwest Freeway.
 The Northwest Freeway is here.
 From here, Gessner Road terminates just past West Road, picks up past Fallbrook as North Gessner, and ends at Willowbrook Mall.
 Perhaps if Gessner expands we can extend this page, too.